DanTanAtAims/Data-Gen-Calibration/README.md

 This repository contains scripts used to generate the data for the calibration of [ADRIAmod](https://github.com/open-AIMS/ADRIA.jl)/[CoralBlox](https://github.com/open-AIMS/CoralBlox.jl).

+*To do: ubed90 is not calculated in the reef guidance api library so this must be generated here.*

 ## Setup

 ### Required Data and Path Configuration